 - Formal probation

-Defending Against a Charge Under CPC 30305(a)(1)
+Defending Against a CPC 30305(a)(1) Charge

-Many defenses can be effective against an illegal possession of ammunition charge.
+Many defenses can prove effective against an illegal possession of ammunition charge.
 When planning your defense strategy, your criminal defense lawyer will study the specifics of your case and decide the best tactics for arguing your case.

-No Knowledge of Ammunition
+Their Client Had No Knowledge of the Ammunition

-Unless you were witnessed directly holding the ammunition, or it can be shown that you purchased the ammo or were given it as a gift, it can be challenging to prove you knew it was there.
+Unless you were witnessed directly holding the ammunition, purchasing the ammo, or receiving it as a gift, the prosecution may face a challenge to prove you knew it was there, helping you avoid a criminal conviction.

-Unlawful Search and Seizure
+The Police Conducted an Unlawful Search and Seizure

-Insufficient Evidence
+The Prosecution Has Insufficient Evidence

-Since the burden of proof lies with the prosecution, they need to gather a significant amount of evidence to prove their case.
-If the evidence of the prosecution is clearly insufficient, an experienced criminal defense attorney might be able to get the case thrown out before it ever goes to trial.
+Since the prosecution has the burden of proof, they must gather significant evidence to prove its case.
+If the prosecution’s evidence is clearly insufficient, an experienced criminal defense attorney might be able to get the case thrown out before it ever goes to trial.

 Hire Legal Representation to Fight Your CPC 30305(a)(1) Charges